-- Bank account balances - Market value of non-registered investments including term deposits, GICs, stocks and bonds - Real estate equity (the total value of a property minus any mortgage(s) and any balance(s) owed on loans/lines of credit secured against the property) - Tenants and members are required to divest themselves of any interest in a property that is suitable for year-round occupancy within six months of beginning to receive a rent subsidy.
-The proceeds from the divestment do not count as income for the purposes of calculating a rent subsidy but may be counted toward the asset limit. - Tenants and members do not need to divest properties that are not suited for year-round occupancy (e.g. non-winterized cottage), but their equity in the property will count toward the asset limit.
+- Bank account balances - Market value of non-registered investments including term deposits, GICs, stocks and bonds - Real estate equity (The total value of a property minus any mortgage(s) and any balance(s) owed on loans/lines of credit secured against the property) - Tenants are still required to divest themselves of any interest in a property that is suitable for year-round occupancy within six months of beginning to receive a rent subsidy.
+The proceeds from the divestment do not count as income but may be counted toward the asset limit. - Tenants do not need to divest properties that are not suited for year-round occupancy (e.g. non-winterized cottage), but their equity in the property will count toward the asset limit.